ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 !!! note

-     In the dataset loader for sbi we don't need to specify the batch size and the shuffle parameter.
+     When loading the data for SBI, we do not need to specify the batch size and the shuffle parameter.
-     The sbi library deals internally with shuffling the input dataset and the batch size is specified during the training procedure (see below).
-     If we were to use the data loader as in the other training script it would load the dataset in a format that is not compatible with sbi.
+     This is because the sbi library deals with shuffling the input dataset internally, while the batch size is specified during the training procedure (see below).
+If we were to use the data loader as in the [CNN learning tutorial](learning_tutorial_nn.md), it would load the dataset in a format that is not compatible with sbi.

 The available input channels and labels are specified in the `dataset_train.csv` file, where they are identified with an index starting from 0.
 Let us assume that our `dataset_train.csv` file looks as follows: